paidy/talks/2018-12-13/scalax-slides/slides/break-02.md

 ## What we've seen so far

-- Composing programs using IO
+- From IO to Tagless Final
 - Sync[F]: StdConsole[F]
 - Async[F]: RemoteConsole[F]
 - Testing: TestConsole[F] + Ref[F, A]